 “It’s perhaps due to [Goldfinger’s] deliberate subtlety that The Oath’s symbolism is so affecting.The story is laden with religious parallels, questions of female identity and themes of secrecy and familial duty, but the presence of a nationwide crisis that hovers over its cast of characters is what allows us to relate to them right off the bat—even before Goldfinger dismantles, in a startlingly effective manner, the initial archetypes that these characters represent.” -OffOffOnline

-Jacqueline Goldfinger is an award-winning playwright whose work has been produced and developed by theaters including The Kennedy Center, La MaMa, FringeArts, Orlando Shakespeare, Finborough (Vibrant '16), New Georges, Barrington Stage, Vermont Stage, Perseverance Theatre, Philadelphia Theatre Company, Capital Stage, Acadiana Rep, The Arden, Seattle Public, Azuka, Manhattan Theatre Works, The Blank, InterAct, and Flashpoint.
+Jacqueline Goldfinger is an award-winning playwright whose work has been produced and developed by theaters including The Kennedy Center, La MaMa, FringeArts, Orlando Shakespeare, Finborough (Vibrant '16, London), New Georges, Barrington Stage, Vermont Stage, Perseverance Theatre, Disquet (Lisbon), Philadelphia Theatre Company, Capital Stage, Acadiana Rep, The Arden, Seattle Public, Azuka, Short + Sweet (Sydney), Manhattan Theatre Works, The Blank, InterAct, and Flashpoint.
 She has worked on public art projects with Reading Terminal Market, Missing Bolts, and the Pennsylvania Academy of Fine Art.

-She is a New Georges Affiliated Artist with a 2016-17 Audrey Residency.
-Her work has been supported by the Emerson Stage Residency, Drama League First Stage Residency, YADDO, NEA ArtWorks, The Independence Foundation, NNPN, The Lark, PlayPenn, Disquiet (Lisbon), The Producer's Fund, Kenyon Playwrights Conference, Last Frontier Conference, and the Sewanee Writers Conference, among others.
+Her work has been supported by the Emerson Stage Residency, New Georges Audrey Residency, Drama League First Stage Residency, YADDO, NEA ArtWorks, The Independence Foundation, NNPN, The Lark, PlayPenn, The Producer's Fund, Kenyon Playwrights Conference, Last Frontier Conference, and the Sewanee Writers Conference, among others.